 How often do 1996 Chevrolet Cavalier brake pads need to be replaced?
 It largely depends on where and how you drive.
 Brake pads often last 30,000 to 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 How often you need to replace your brake pads also depends on what kind you have on your Cavalier.
 Some brake pad materials last longer than others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Cavaliers that comes with a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Cavalier, we’ll use brake components that meet or exceed Chevrolet’s specs.

 Your Chevrolet Cavalier engine may be strong and reliable.
-One that's ready to get you to 200,000 miles and beyond.
+One that’s strong enough to take you into high mileage territory.
 But if you can’t brake, it might as well be scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Safe driving is difficult when your brakes are anything but their best.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 We can help you steer clear of further brake damage.
 Go to your local Firestone Complete Auto Care for 1996 Chevrolet Cavalier brake repairs.
 Our brake repair services include brake pad/shoe replacement, rotor/drum resurfacing, brake fluid exchange, and brake caliper and wheel cylinder installation.
 Schedule a brake service and repair appointment for your Chevrolet Cavalier.

 Let's keep your Chevrolet Cavalier on the road.
 Our team is here to help make sure your vehicle works, day after day.
 Select from our service menu below to learn about 1996 Chevrolet repairs.